RAMAEKERS NUTRITION THOUGHTS:

 On day 42, all cattle were re-bled and weighed.

-- Essentially all cattle in study had zero starting titers to the swine vaccines
+- Essentially all cattle in the study had zero starting titers for the swine vaccines

 - Both viral and bacterial components of the vaccines responded very strongly to Natural Immune Supplementation ranging from a 320% to 500% increase in titers